 The Benefits of the Dai Option

-Assuming you are a young grandparent who has employed the Dai Option, will you sit there afterwards, in agony regretting having written the letter?
+Assuming you are a young grandparent who has employed the Dai Option, will you sit there afterward, in agony regretting having written the letter?
 No, because this is what is called tough love and it is a two-way street.

 What will happen is that you have given your child’s denial behavior a Pyrrhic victory that will haunt them.
 Furthermore, you reinforce the impact of that haunting victory with rigid silence.
 By changing the conversation and keeping it that way, what you’ve have done it to hit the reset button on the problem.

-This in turn could be a useful catalyst for bringing children in denial to awareness, if for no other reason that to prove you wrong.
+This, in turn could be a useful catalyst for bringing children in denial to awareness, if for no other reason that to prove you wrong.
 In any case, it will stay in their mind like a starched crease and it may provoke them to take action before their last window of survival opportunity closes.

 While the Dai Option may not give you the comfort you seek, keep one thing in mind.
 It will help you to cope.
 This is because you will replace your mental images of your own anguish about your child’s denial, with new images.